 Financial aid automatically applies towards student charges such as tuition, fees, and on-campus housing for students who are enrolled in more than six units.
 Most anticipated aid will be credit towards the outstanding balance a few days before the start of the term for students enrolled in more than six units.
-Exceptions would include work-study funds (which must be earned) and student secured scholarships for which funds have not been received.
+Exceptions would include Federal Work-Study funds, which must be earned, and student secured scholarships for which funds have not been received.

 If there is no aid or not enough aid to cover all the outstanding fees, payment for the difference is due by the bill due date listed on your bill.